EvSecDev/SCMP/README.md

 - Using the supplied apparmor profile for the controller.
 - Regular encrypted backups of the git repository to a different machine.

-Below you can find the recommended setup for the remote servers, and how to configure the remote host to have the least privileges possible to fulfill the functions of this program.

 If you like what this program can do or want to expand functionality yourself, feel free to submit a pull request or fork.

 ## Capabilities Overview